AbleDabble/ObjDet-Aimbot/README.md

 ### Notes
 The model runs much better on Linux for some reason.
 Possibly due to faster screenshot system.
+For some games you may need to remove the Triggerbot from testing.py in order to prevent problems with clicking the mouse.